-- 3.2.1 This vegetation type consisted of a wide variation of species dominance and other associated flora.
-Purple moor-grass Molinia caerulea, deer grass Scirpus cespitosus, cross-leaved heath Erica tetralix and common heather Calluna vulgaris were all dominant and of high frequency.
-Purple moor-grass was the most abundant; in other stands deer grass was very prominent and both, in some instances shared dominance with common heather.
-Other abundant species included tormentil Potentilla erecta, and in moister stands, heath milkwort Polygala serpyllifolia, bog asphodel Narthecium ossifragum and common cotton grass Eriophorum angustifolium.
+- included tormentil Potentilla erecta, and in moister stands, heath milkwort Polygala serpyllifolia, bog asphodel Narthecium ossifragum and common cotton grass Eriophorum angustifolium.
 In contrast hair's tail cotton grass E. vaginatum was rare.
-Frequent to occasional Sphagnum spp. were recorded, these included acute-leaved bog-moss Sphagnum capillifolium and lustrous bog-moss S. subnitens.
-Blunt-leaved bog-moss Sphagnum palustre, flexuous bog-moss S. flexuosum and cow-horn bog-moss S. auriculatum were recorded in wetter stands. - 3.2.2 This wet heath community and its associated subcommunities were present east of Am Bodach and continued north to Strathy North Substation.
-M15 and its associated subcommunities were characteristic of moist and generally acid and oligotrophic peats and peaty mineral soils.
+Frequent to occasional Sphagnum spp. were recorded, these included acute-leaved bog-moss Sphagnum capillifolium and lustrous bogmoss S. subnitens.
+Blunt-leaved bog-moss Sphagnum palustre, flexuous bog-moss S. flexuosum and cow-horn bog-moss S. auriculatum were recorded in wetter stands. - 3.2.2 M15 and its associated subcommunities were characteristic of moist and generally acid and oligotrophic peats and peaty mineral soils.
 Grazing and burning was evident having effects on the floristics and structure of this community, and draining and peat-cutting were also evident in areas.
 Therefore, this community was assessed as of moderate condition. - 3.2.3 M15 vegetation (Averis, et al., 2004) is considered to be potentially moderately groundwater dependent.
-Therefore, as a precaution, stands of this vegetation are considered to be potential GWDTE (see Figure 7.7.2 within Volume 2 of the EIA Report).
+Therefore, as a precaution, stands of this vegetation are considered to be potential GWDTE (see Volume 2: Figure V1-7.7.2).